-- ★3 FDSF 495 - ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements - ★30 Advanced Standing for a minimum two-year certificate or diploma, applicable provincial or federal journey certification, or degree required.
-Contact the Department of Secondary Education for more information.
+- 1. ★3 EDSE 495 - 2. ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements - ★30 Advanced Standing for a minimum two-year certificate or diploma, applicable provincial or federal journey certification, or degree required.
+Contact the Department of Secondary Education for more

-Students must take EDSE 317 during the IPT\, which is normally offered in the Fall Term only.
+Students must take EDSE 317 during the IPT\, which is normally offered in the Fall Term only

 Students must take EDSE 417 and 451 during the APT\\, which is normally offered in the Winter Term only.